XRPLF/xrpl-dev-portal/gateway_services_spec.md

 * The originator (sender) of a payment
 * The beneficiary (receiver) of the payment
-* Up to two gateways operating as inbound bridge and/or outbound bridges
+* Up to two gateways operating as inbound bridge (onto Ripple) and/or outbound bridges (off of Ripple)
 * Up to two "Participating parties" (one on each end of the transaction), for example the clerk at a store receiving or handing out cash.
 This may be important for compliance purposes, especially for remittance.

 As a general rule on the web at large, any URI starts with a "scheme" portion, followed by a colon, for example `http:`.
 Gateway service supports using URIs with several different schemes as identifiers to represent the parties to a payment.
 Depending on the scheme, a particular URI may map to something different: